EstelleGvl/unknownhands/pages/USER_GUIDE.md

 **Click any record** in the center panel:
 - Details appear on the right
 - Shows all metadata fields
-- Links to related records (clickable)
+- Links to related records (clickable) and relationships (clickable)
-- Images (if available)
+- Links to images and IIIF manifests (if available) with a button to open in Mirador

 **Related Records:**
-- Click blue linked names to navigate
+- Click gold linked names to navigate
 - Example: Click a manuscript name in a Scribal Unit to see the full Manuscript record

 ### Exporting Data